 Make Exercise Fun

 Are you sick of hearing this yet??
 Hopefully not because it’s such an important message!
-Do things you enjoy, mix it up, listen to a good book on audible or a podcast, watch a show or read a magazine if you’re working out on indoor equipment.
-Whatever it takes to make it an enjoyable situation for you, is what you should do!
+Do things you enjoy, mix it up, listen to a good book on audible or a podcast while you walk or clean, watch a show or read a magazine while you’re doing some simple stretching.
+Whatever movement in whatever way is fun & enjoyable enjoyable to you, is what you should do!

 Take Rest Days